6thfdwp/learning-thoughts/learn-react-by-building-it.md

 This learning starts from inspiring series of blog posts [Didact: DIY your own React](https://engineering.hexacta.com/didact-learning-how-react-works-by-building-it-from-scratch-51007984e5c5)

-React.Element is object representation of actual UI (DOM in web, View hierarchy in native).
+React.Element is light weight object representation of actual UI (DOM in web, View hierarchy in native).
 Component is definition to return the Element.
 ```js
 StoryLike = ({likes, url, name}) => (